cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/clouds/google.rst.txt

    * - Name
      - Explanation / Values
-   * - providerName
-     - It's value must be "google". (required)
-   * - pathToKey
-     - Path to the location of your private key, to be used for ssh connections. (required)
-   * - flavor
-     - Flavor to be used for the main cluster. (required)
-   * - openUser
-     - User to be used for ssh connections.
-Note VM specific keys are not supported, only project-wide SSH keys are.(required)
    * - zone
      - The zone in which to create the compute instances. (required)
    * - pathToCredentials